 Pepperstone opened its door for business in 2010 in Melbourne, Australia, and from its Asia-Pacific regional base, it has transformed into a world leader in the forex industry.
 Current trading volumes are in excess of US$12.6bn per day, generated from over 300,000 accounts spread out across the globe.
 The firm’s extensive network of Tier-1 liquidity providers enables the firm to offer institutional-grade spreads and execution times that rival the quickest in the industry.
 In 2021, InvestinGoal recognised it as the ‘Best Broker in Australia in 2021’.

-Pepperstone offers three trading platform options: MetaTrader 4, MetaTrader 5 and cTrader.
+Pepperstone offers several trading platform options: MetaTrader 4, MetaTrader 5, TradingView and cTrader.
 MetaTrader 4 is known as the most popular forex trading platform ever developed, but for those who prefer a more sophisticated design, MetaTrader 5 and cTrader are alternatives worthy of the attention of the most discriminating trader.
 Pepperstone has a track record of winning various forex industry awards and not just in Australia.
 In 2021, InvestinGoal named Pepperstone its ‘#1 Best Broker in the World’, ahead of larger and more globally familiar brands.

 IG Group was founded in 1974 and now has over 239,000 worldwide clients.
 It claims to be the number one provider of CFDs in the world, primarily due to its extensive asset access in over 17,000 markets.
 IG Group is also one of only nine forex brokers that have received a licence to operate directly on the ground in Singapore by MAS.
 The group also complies with the strict standards of the FCA in the UK, and is traded on the London Stock Exchange, where it is a constituent of the FTSE 250 index.